orlamadden/hello-world-apparel/TESTING.md

 - 5 errors found, 2 warnings.
    - **_Element li not allowed as child of element div in this context.
 (Suppressing further errors from this subtree.)_** - this error was found 4 times on the home page.
 The ```<li>``` tags in the footer were not contained within a ```<ul>``` or ```<ol>``` tag.
 These errors were a result of not containing the `<li>` tags in the parent ```<ul>``` or ```<ol>``` tag in the `mobile-top-header.html` tag.
 These errors were not fixed.
-   - **_Duplicate ID delete-modal_** - there was an id duplication in the navigation menu, this was fixed.
+   - **_Duplicate ID user-options_** - there was an id duplication in the navigation menu, this was fixed.
    - **_Unclosed element span_** - there were unclosed `<span>` tags on the product details page, this was fixed.

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)